Confidentiality: good practice in handling patient information

 If you are responsible for managing patient records or other patient information, you must make sure the records you are responsible for are made, stored, transferred, protected and disposed of in line with data protection law and other relevant laws.
 You should make use of professional expertise when selecting and developing systems to record, access and send electronic data.51

 The Information Commissioner’s Office publishes technical guidance.
 NHS Digital formerly known as Health and Social Care Information Centre in England publishes good practice guidelines on technology-specific areas of information security and information governance.
 It also publishes the Information Governance Toolkit for NHS organisations, which is an online system that allows NHS organisations and partners to assess themselves against Department of Health Information Governance policies and standards.
 In Scotland, guidance and information governance standards are collected on the Knowledge Network.
 In Wales, organisations are expected to use the online Caldicott-Principles Into Practice (C-PIP) assessment to measure their compliance with components of information security.
-GPs are required to assess their compliance with the Information Security Management System (ISMS) framework on an annual basis using the Online ISMS Toolkit.
+GPs can check their compliance using the Welsh GMP Toolkit.

 You must make sure any other records you are responsible for, including financial, management or human resources records, or records relating to complaints, are kept securely and are clear, accurate and up to date.52 You should make sure administrative information, such as names and addresses, can be accessed separately from clinical information so that sensitive information is not displayed automatically.